ZachLee12/ZachLee12/README.md

-<h1 align="center">Hi 👋, I'm Zach</h1>
+<h1 align="left">Hi 👋, I'm Zach</h1>
-<h3 align="center">An IT-enthusiast who is always curious to know more!
+<h3 align="left">An IT-enthusiast who is always curious to know more!
 I am currently in my second year of my Bachelor's degree in the field of computer science.
 I really enjoy learning full-stack development and frameworks to enhance my projects.
 During my free time, I like to build personal projects and if the weather allows, an adventurous hike in the mountains</h3>

 - 🌱 I’m currently learning **React and Node.js**